The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 Grant didn’t.
 He could not at that time, and so, in 1854, Grant left the army, making his resignation official.

-How then did this man end the Civil War at Appomattox Court House?
+How then did this man end the American Civil War at Appomattox Court House?
 Read on. . .

 A soldier no more: